Estimate Time5 min

 You can invest money held in your HSA

-Unlike other health spending accounts, HSAs allow you to invest the funds held in them, which may let them earn compound interest and potentially grow your savings to use for future medical expenses.
+Unlike other tax-advantaged accounts that help with health expenses, HSAs allow you to invest the funds held in them, which may let them earn compound returns and potentially grow your savings to use for future medical expenses.
 Despite its wealth-building potential, this is an underused benefit of HSAs.
-Only 24% of HSA account holders say they have funds invested in them, according to the Employee Benefits Research Institute.2 If you aren't sure how to get started, check out our guide to HSA investing.
+Only 24% of HSAs are invested, according to Fidelity.2 If you aren't sure how to get started, check out our guide to HSA investing.

 By contrast, you do not control funds in an HRA and cannot invest them.
 Some retiree HRAs, however, do pay interest.

-HSAs can be used like 401(k)s and IRAs in retirement
+HSAs can be used like workplace plans and IRAs in retirement

 Starting at age 65, there's no penalty to use HSA money for ineligible and/or nonmedical expenses, granting HSAs greater flexibility than other health spending accounts.
 You may still have to pay income tax, though, making them function similarly to traditional 401(k)s and individual retirement accounts (IRAs).
 Before age 65, any ineligible withdrawals may be subject to a 20% penalty plus any applicable taxes.